 USC's Bronny James cleared to return to basketball 4 months after cardiac arrest

-Bronny James, the son of Los Angeles Lakers superstar LeBron James, has been cleared by doctors for a full return to basketball four months after suffering a cardiac arrest, and the Southern California freshman is expected to make his collegiate debut soon.
+Bronny James has been cleared by doctors for a full return to basketball four months after suffering a cardiac arrest, and the Southern California freshman is expected to make his collegiate debut soon.

 A James family spokesperson said in a statement Thursday that the 19-year-old will have a final evaluation with USC staff this week and resume practice next week.
 He will be able to play in games "soon after," it said.

+"What soon means, I don't know," coach Andy Enfield said after USC's win over Eastern Washington on Wednesday night.
+"It's not my decision."

+James didn't participate in pregame warmups and he didn't join his teammates on the bench until late in the first half of their 106-78 rout.
+He joked and smiled with the other reserves and he stood at the rear of the huddles during timeouts.

 The Trojans (5-2) play No. 11 Gonzaga in Las Vegas on Saturday.
 Their next home game is Dec.
-10 against Long Beach State.
+10 against Long Beach State, a day the Los Angeles Lakers are off, which could allow LeBron James to watch his namesake son's debut.
+After that, the Trojans hit the road for four straight games.

+USC fell out of the AP Top 25 poll this week after a two-point loss to Oklahoma last week.

+"We didn't anticipate half our team being hurt for the first 2 1/2 to 3 weeks of the season," Enfield said, citing injuries to Boogie Ellis and Kobe Johnson.
+"Bronny's been out and we have no guards left, we have very limited guards."

 for more features.